IreneZiyouLi/data-visualization/Final_project_idea.md

 - So far I've been focused on the nutrients related to the food, then I will move the "People" side of the story: how the nutrition outlook is according to demographic partitions (gender, age, geographic/state, salary level), which I will draw some meaningful conclusions on who are the people that should be cared about more about their dietary intake, and then deep dive into several important factors.
 - The deep dive would include: proverty related to obesity, unhealthy dietary preference of teenagers that lead to some concerns on obesity and diabetes.
 - In the end, I would provide recommendations on dietary guidelines, and call on public policy makers' action as well.
+-

 ## Section 2: Initial Sketches
 ![Initial Sketches-1/3](/img/hw4-1-1.jpg)
 ![Initial Sketches-2/3](/img/hw4-2.jpg)
 ![Initial Sketches-3/3](/img/hw4-1.jpg)

+Adding to the initial sketches regarding recommendations & conclusions (inspired from the Critique's feedback):
+1. To policy maker/ school administration: modify public school menu to provide more nutritional school meals.
+2. To resturants/ food providers: also provide nutrition facts and calories information (preferably available before people make orders).

 ## Section 3 Data, use of Data, and Data Source: